Winipedia/pyrig/README.md

 #### `pyproject.toml`

 Stores project metadata and dependencies.
-The machinery automatically adds essential dev dependencies (ruff, mypy, pytest, pre-commit) and configures them with the strictest possible settings to enforce best practices.
+Automatically adds essential dev dependencies (ruff, mypy, pytest, pre-commit) with strict settings.

-- **Dependency Management**: All dependencies use `*` as the version to stay up-to-date
+- All dependencies use `*` as the version to stay up-to-date
-- **Version Constraints**: Use dictionary syntax for specific constraints: `{"version": "*", "python": "<3.15"}`
+- Use dictionary syntax for specific constraints: `{"version": "*", "python": "<3.15"}`
-- **Dependency Locations**:
-  - Dependencies: `tool.poetry.dependencies`
-  - Dev dependencies: `tool.poetry.group.dev.dependencies`
-- **Naming Convention**: Enforces that GitHub repo name and cwd name are equal; hyphens in repo names are converted to underscores in package names
+- Enforces that GitHub repo name and cwd name are equal; hyphens in repo names are converted to underscores in package names

 #### `pkg/py.typed`

-Automatically created to indicate that the package supports type checking, as pyrig uses mypy and enforces typing.
+Indicates that the package supports type checking.

 #### `README.md`

-Automatically created with the requirement that it starts with `# <project_name>`.
+Must start with `# <project_name>`.
 The rest of the content is up to you.
-Future versions may include skeleton functionality based on project structure.

 #### `LICENCE`

-Automatically created as an empty file for you to add your own license (e.g., MIT).
+Empty file for you to add your own license.

 #### `experiment.py`

-Automatically created as an empty file for experimentation.
-It is ignored by git and intended for trying out new things, not for production code.
+Empty file for experimentation.
+Git-ignored, not for production code.

 #### `.python-version`

-Automatically created and set to the lowest supported Python version.
-Used by pyenv to set the Python version for the project.
+Set to the lowest supported Python version.
+Used by pyenv.

 #### `.pre-commit-config.yaml`

-Automatically created and configured with the following pre-commit hooks:
+Configured with the following hooks:

 - `check-package-manager-config`: poetry check --strict
 - `lint-code`: ruff check --fix